uvalib/monorepo/src/authorTitleIndex.md

 *Wisdom of Israel*, ed.
 Lewis Browne (1956) G88

-Wise, Herbert A., and Phyllis Fraser, eds., *Great Tales of Terror andnthe Supernatural* (1947) G73
+Wise, Herbert A., and Phyllis Fraser, eds., *Great Tales of Terror and the Supernatural* (1947) G73

 Wodehouse, P. G., *Selected Stories* (1958) 505